Watershed Moment for Rock Valley College Free Speech Lawsuit

 While I think it would be interesting to see this case go before a higher court, Rock Valley College has spent too much time and energy defending its unreasonably restrictive posting policies.
 In the end, the worst that can happen for the college is that it is forced to free up its bulletin boards for use by all of its students.
 In the interest of academic freedom, I hope RVC reconsiders its policy and avoids prolonging an unnecessary legal battle.

-Posted on July 24, 2013, in Columns and tagged Campus Speech, Civil Rights, Dominic Celletti, Federal Court, First Amendment, Free Speech, Jack Becherer, Rock Valley College, Rutherford Institute, RVC.
+Posted on July 24, 2013, in Musings and tagged Campus Speech, Civil Rights, Dominic Celletti, Federal Court, First Amendment, Free Speech, Jack Becherer, Rock Valley College, Rutherford Institute, RVC.
 Bookmark the permalink.
 2 Comments.